wahrwolf/ba-thesis/chapters/500-results.md

 However, no distinct difference between the original and reduced data sets were found.

-## Training and Optimization
+# Training and Optimization
 During the training of the models the training accuracy and the validation accuracy was recorded.
 For a selection of models the BLEU score was calculated to visualize the learning process.
 All models were used to translate the validation data sets after 6, 12, and 18 epochs.

-### Hyper Parameter
+## Hyper Parameter
-The table in \ref{hyperparam-ranking-table} shows the ranking of all training configurations for the corpus without prefix constraints in the DE-EN language pair.
+The table in \ref{tab:ranking_example} shows the ranking of all training configurations for the corpus without prefix constraints in the DE-EN language pair.
 Models are chracterized by optimization method, learning rate, start of the decay and METEOR score.
 The tables \ref{tab:optim_clean-de-en} \ref{tab:optim_tagged-de-en} \ref{tab:optim_clean-cs-en} \ref{tab:optim_tagged-cs-en} show the best 3 models per corpus ranked by BLEU, METEOR, and ROUGE-L.

-#### Tables with Scores and rankings
+### Tables with Scores and rankings
 \input{"tables/optim_ranking-clean-de-en.tex"}
 \input{"tables/optim_ranking-tagged-de-en.tex"}
 \input{"tables/optim_ranking-clean-cs-en.tex"}